 A famous autumnal and Christmas treat, these shiny, versatile nuts are seen as an excellent cooking ingredient in their own right.
 Normally chestnuts fall in abundance from their trees in late autumn and can be frozen ready for the winter.
 They are concealed within spiky, tennis ball like cases, which lie below and around chestnut trees.
 Foraging is at its best after a gale the previous night, when a large crop can be gathered quickly.
 November nuts are not worth saving until Christmas – they tend to dry up.
 So roast them and eat them as quickly as possible.

 A close relative of the cranberry, these spherical, red jewel-like berries grow from a low creeping, evergreen shrub which are commonly found on moorland, heaths and peaty ground.
 Cowberries will be ready to pick in winter and can be made into a delicious alternative to cranberry sauce.
 Make sure you pick only the fruit and avoid the leaves as they are poisonous.

 Often still to be found in the winter months, these hardy weeds can be used to make a variety of drinks and the leaves used for salads, as they were by the Victorian gentry.
 With leaves resembling lion teeth, dandelions can be found virtually anywhere, but most commonly in open fields.
-Try our dandelion coffee recipe, here.
+The young leaves are the most tender.
+Try our dandelion coffee recipe.